PrincetonUniversity/PsyNeuLink/docs/source/index.rst

 --------------------

 PsyNeuLink is written in Python, and conforms to the syntax and coding standards for the language.
-The secionts below provide some examples of what PsyNeuLink models look like and some of its capabilities.
+The sections below provide some examples of what PsyNeuLink models look like and some of its capabilities.
 `Structure_Basic_Constructs` provides an overview of PsyNeuLink Components, Compositions, and their execution.
 The `UsersGuide` provides a more thorough description of how PsyNeuLink is organized and its basic principles of operation.
 The `Tutorial` provides an interactive guide to the construction of models using PsyNeuLink.